sullyandro/ARTICLE_QRA_CMIP6_2023/README.md

 	Python libraries used are listed at the beginning of each Python script.

-- Directiory "data"
+- Directory "data"

 	-> Data prepared or used.

-- Directiory "figures"
+- Directory "figures"

 	-> Generated figures for the article.